nhsuk/dct.crc.cms/README.md

 ```

 You can manage different python versions by setting up `pyenv`: https://realpython.com/intro-to-pyenv/

-## Application architecture

-The CRC application may be run both on a local development machine or in the Azure cloud.

-In both instances there are three servers:
-1. web application server: Python/ Django/ Wagtail, most of this repo is devoted to this
-1. redis server: Used for caching
-1. database server (Postgres): Stores most of the persistent application data

-The remaining persistent data fall into two categories:
-1. file resources. (images, pdfs, videos, zip archives) uploaded by content editors
-1. index entries.
-Each page or resource created needs an index entry which is a small JSON document
-   used by the Azure search indexer.

-The servers and resources are disposed quite differently locally and in the cloud.

-The behaviour of the application is conditioned by its environment variables.
-The environment similarly is managed differently locally and in the cloud.
-Be very careful with adding or removing
-environment variables as each one will require entries in several specification files
-as described below.

-The web server runs as a Docker container constructed using ./Dockerfile both locally and in the cloud.

-The application uses two external web servers via APIs:
-1. Parkhouse/Paragon API manages all information relating to end-users (content editors are Django/Wagtail users).
-There is a mock of this API which can be used for testing purposes.
-Usually we test with a non-production instance of the API which is shared by ALL non-production instances of CRC-V3.
-1. Government notification API which is used to send emails to end-users.
-This is mocked in all CRC-V3 instances except private beta and production.

-### Build modes

-There are two build modes for Django set by the environment variable BUILD_ENV:
-* dev
-* production
-dev is used for local builds, and production for cloud builds.
-These influence Django settings (found in ./campaignresourcecentre/settings).
-Settings used are a combination of base.py extended by either dev.py or prod.py.
-For local builds these in turn may be extended by a file local.py (which is named in .gitignore because it should not be committed to the repo).

-### Local build structure

-The local build is made by docker-compose using the specification in ./docker-compose.yml which orchestrates three Docker containers:
-1. Redis
-1. PostgreSQL
-1. CRCv3
-1. Front-end debugging tools
-Media storage is in a folder /media, and index storage in a folder /index

-The Docker Compose specification mounts several of your local files and folders
-into corresponding folders on the web container, including the media and index folders
-and the application source files.
-This means that live changes to these files in either
-the local machine or in the container are shared.

-Any environment variable required at run time must be set up in ./docker-compose.yml, either hard-coded or copying from your local shell environment.
-The copying occurs at the time you run "docker-compose up" either explicitly or implicitly with "fab start".

-### Azure cloud build structure

-In the cloud CRCv3 has the following architecture.

-The servers are orchestrated by Kubernetes.
-Each review branch, the integration build, the staging build and production build has its own cluster of servers with an externally visible endpoint.

-1. web: one or more docker containers within the cluster (autoscales with load)
-2. redis: a single docker container within the cluster
-3. database: provided externally by an Azure Postgres SQL instance.
-All integration builds share
-   the same server instance and database.

-Storage is provided by two separate Azure storage containers, one for media and one for index files, each with identity and access keys
-determined by environment variables.

-Integration and review builds share the same Azure containers, staging, performance testing and production builds each have their own pair of containers.

-A cloud build is made by executing an Azure pipeline.
-Typically is in executed automatically by commits in the Azure repository, but it may be run standalone if you need to change some parameters.

-The pipeline is specified in ./aks-deployment-pipeline.yml and it provides contextual information for each of the deployments that may be built:
-* review branch
-* integration
-* staging
-* production
-* disaster recovery

-Environment variables must each be treated appropriately in ./aks-deployment-pipeline.yml and in the .aks/deploy.yml template used in that file.
-There are several sources for environment variable values in cloud builds:
-* hard-coded in the specifications (and therefore stored in the repo)
-* extracted from the secrets vault (each deployment has its own secrets vault)
-* pipeline parameters
-* pipeline variables

-"Appropriately" here means an environment symbol value must be one of:
-* hard-coded for a specific environment
-  (e.g. DEBUG is hard-coded False in production builds)
-* hard-coded identically in all environments
-  (e.g. the same local cluster redis credentials are used in each deployment)
-* retrieved from the secrets vault identically for all or several environments,
-  i.e. the same key has the same value in several different vaults
-* retrieved from the secrets vault with a value that is unique to the deployment

-Beware that symbol values are copied more than once in the build process via intermediary names which must be chosen for each new symbol.

-When a new environment variable is added, consideration should be given to whether it should be secret, i.e. it would be a security risk if it were disclosed.
-If a secret then it will require an entry in each secrets vault before it is used in a cloud deployment.

 ## Running the local build for the first time